October 26

 Bread and grains are excellent foods to dehydrate because they have a long shelf life.
 What’s more, some of them can be ground into flour.

-Nuts and seeds last a very long time after being dried, making them a great food to dehydrate.
+Nuts and seeds last a very long time after being dried, making them a great addition to your collection of dried foods.
 What’s more, they are full of healthy fats!

 Herbs & Spices